gcccheng/oogway/index.md

 `project`
 **Automating Infrastructure Workflow with Ansible Automation Platform(AAP)**

-Description: Manually managing increasingly number of playbooks is challenging.
+Description: Manually managing an increasing number of playbooks is challenging.

-Contribution: Participated in setting up Ansible Automation Platform (AAP) and integrating infrastructure workflows into AAP for automation.
+Contribution: Participated in setting up the Ansible Automation Platform (AAP) and integrating infrastructure workflows into AAP for automation.

-Value Created: Reduced manual tasks and errors while managing playbooks, inventories and secret, improved operational efficiency, and enhanced security
+Value Created: Reduced manual tasks and errors while managing playbooks, inventories, and secrets, improved operational efficiency, and enhanced security

 `project`